Pteris cretica: Distribution

+The other subspecies Pteris cretica subsp. laeta is native in an area from East Turkey to tropical and subtropical Asia, the Indian subcontinent: Afghanistan, Assam, Cambodia, China South-Central, China Southeast, East Himalaya, India, Iran, Japan, Laos, Lesser Sunda Islands, Myanmar, Nepal, Pakistan, Philippines, Sri Lanka, Sulawesi, Taiwan, Thailand, Tibet, Transcaucasus, Turkey, Vietnam and West Himalaya.

 Cultivation

 Pteris cretica is cultivated widely by plant nurseries.
 It is used in gardens in the ground and as a potted plant, and as a houseplant.
 The variety with variegated foliage, Pteris cretica var. albolineata, is also widely used, brightening shade gardens.

 Both types thrive year round outdoors in subtropical climates, such as California.
 With a minimum temperature of 2 C, both require protection from frost, though the species is hardier and can be grown outdoors during the summer months in cold climates.

 The species, and the variety P. cretica var. albolineata (syn.
 P. nipponica), have both gained the Royal Horticultural Society's Award of Garden Merit.

 A relictual presence is certificated in the Italian peninsula Lazio (Ponte Terra gorge, San Vittorino, Rome).